sgnd/docker-course/README.md

 This command will update the specified service with the specified options.
 You can use various options to customize the service's behavior, such as setting environment variables, mapping ports, and mounting volumes.

-## Working with Swarm nodes
+## Working with Swarm Nodes

+To work with Swarm nodes, you can use the following commands:

-### Removing a Node from a Swarm
+### Demoting a Manager Node

-To remove a node from a Swarm, you can use the `docker node rm` command.
+To demote a manager node to a worker node, you can use the `docker node demote` command.
 For example:

-`docker node rm <node_id>`
+`docker node demote <node_id> `

-This command will remove the specified node from the Swarm.
-If the node is a manager, it will be demoted to a worker before being removed.
-If the node is running tasks, those tasks will be rescheduled on other nodes before the node is removed.
+This command will demote the specified manager node to a worker node.
+The node will no longer be able to accept new tasks or make scheduling decisions.

-### Changing the Availability of a Node
+### Inspecting a Node

-To change the availability of a node, you can use the `docker node update` command with the `--availability` flag.
+To view detailed information about a node, you can use the `docker node inspect` command.
 For example:

-`docker node update --availability <availability> <node_id> `
+`docker node inspect <node_id> `

-This command will set the availability of the specified node to the specified value.
-The possible values for `availability` are `active`, `pause`, and `drain`.
-An `active` node is a normal node that can run tasks.
-A `pause` node is a node that can't run new tasks, but existing tasks will continue to run.
-A `drain` node is a node that will stop running new tasks, and existing tasks will be rescheduled on other nodes.

-### Adding Labels to a Node
+This command will display detailed information about the specified node, including its configuration, state, and network settings.

+### Listing All Nodes

-To add labels to a node, you can use the `docker node update` command with the `--label-add` flag.
+To list all the nodes in a Swarm, you can use the `docker node ls` command.
 For example:

-`docker node update --label-add <label_name>=<label_value> <node_id> `
+`docker node ls`

-This command will add the specified label to the specified node.
-Labels are key-value pairs that can be used to organize and filter nodes.
+This command will list all the nodes in the Swarm, along with their ID, hostname, and status.

-### Removing Labels from a Node
+### Promoting a Worker Node

-To remove labels from a node, you can use the `docker node update` command with the `--label-rm` flag.
+To promote a worker node to a manager node, you can use the `docker node promote` command.
 For example:

+`docker node promote <node_id> `

+This command will promote the specified worker node to a manager node.
+The node will be able to accept new tasks and make scheduling decisions.

+### Updating the Configuration of a Node

+To update the configuration of a node, you can use the `docker node update` command.
+For example:

-`docker node update --label-rm <label_name> <node_id> `
+`docker node update <node_id> <options> `

-This command will remove the specified label from the specified node.
+This command will update the specified node with the specified options.
+You can use various options to customize the node's behavior, such as setting labels and role.

 ## Conclusion
 In this tutorial, you learned the basics of Docker and Docker Swarm, and how to use them to create and manage a cluster of Docker nodes.
 You learned how to run and manage Docker containers, how to work with Docker images, how to use container networking, and how to deploy and manage applications with Docker Swarm.